roboconf/roboconf.github.io/en/user-guide-snapshot/roboconf-dsl.md

 	# 'port' should have a default value, or we will have to set it when we create an instance.
 	exports: port = 19099;

+	# Exported variables can also use quotes for their values.
+	exports: message = "This is a complex value ;;";

 	# 'ip' is a special variable.
 It will be updated at runtime by a Roboconf agent.
 	exports: ip;